jerosidDev/MainIntranetApp/README.md

 # Introduction

 This repository represents a snapshot of my technical skills in December 2017.
-My coding practices and skills set has evolved since then.
+My coding practices and skills set have evolved since then.
 I was the only developer so was responsible for all operational and support tasks as well.

 Technologies used: C#, ASP.NET MVC and Web API, Entity Framework 6, LINQ, Razor, HTML5, CSS, Bootstrap, JavaScript, JQuery, AJAX, Google Charts API, IIS, SQL Server